 The actual cost method is so complex because it requires the allocation of direct and indirect costs related to the home office.
 Direct costs are expenses that only impact the home office.
 Indirect costs are household expenses shared with the home office (such as utilities, mortgage interest, and property tax).
 Indirect costs are deducted as a percentage of office square footage relative to the home as a whole.
 The actual cost method also requires depreciation of the office portion of the home and calculations to avoid double counting certain deductions on Form 8828 (Business Use of Home) and Schedule A.

-The actual cost method, although time-consuming and complicated, may prove a more significant deduction for many realtors and business owners, especially those who rent or have large home offices relative to the size of their homes.
-If you utilize the actual cost method you’re going to need help properly calculating and maximizing the deduction and will benefit from our course, Auto and Home Office Deduction for Realtors.
+The actual cost method, although time-consuming and complicated, may prove a more significant deduction for many real estate agents and business owners, especially those who rent or have large home offices relative to the size of their homes.
+If you utilize the actual cost method you’re going to need help properly calculating and maximizing the deduction and will benefit from our course, Auto and Home Office Deduction for Real Estate Agents.

-Keep Learning: We hope this article has helped you understand the basics of the home office deduction and how it can save realtors hundreds of tax dollars, even thousands when utilized to maximize the auto deduction.
-If you are interested in cutting your most significant expense (TAXES!), we invite you to learn more about our course, Auto and Home Office Deduction for Realtors.
+Keep Learning: We hope this article has helped you understand the basics of the home office deduction and how it can save real estate agents hundreds of tax dollars, even thousands when utilized to maximize the auto deduction.
+If you are interested in cutting your most significant expense (TAXES!), we invite you to learn more about our course, Auto and Home Office Deduction for Real Estate Agents.
+If you really want to minimize the tax you pay our Comprehensive Tax Cut Real Estate Agent Library is for you.
+This searchable video library is the preeminent authority for real estate agents who are serious about cutting their tax due.
+It covers everything a real estate agent needs to know to maximize and substantiate every possible deduction real estate agents can take on their business tax return.

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.